asonnellini/Anatomical-stages-radiography-detection/README.md

   - Subdivision: 16

-The image below shows the shape of the loss function after 3300 iterations – the first part of the plot is not available because during the training the P2 instance was terminated by AWS causing the loss of the plot.
+The image below shows the shape of the loss function after 3300 iterations up to 8409 – the first part of the plot is not available because during the training the P2 instance was terminated by AWS causing the loss of the plot.